 Declaration of Allegiance

 You must declare your allegiance, loyalty and fidelity to the State.
 This involves pledging to observe the laws and democratic values of Ireland.

-Note than Ireland does recognise dual nationality.
+Note that Ireland does recognise dual nationality.
 Applicants would however need to check the laws of their current country of nationality as to whether dual nationality is permitted and whether naturalising as an Irish citizen will by default revoke your previous nationality.

 Do I have to prove the investment has performed to be eligible?

 No, there is no evaluation of the return or performance of your investment for naturalisation.
 The sole requirement is that the full, stipulated investment amount has been committed for the required period into the approved investment option.

 How much does the citizenship application cost?

 You will also have to pay a fee for the certificate of naturalisation, the level of which is determined as follows:

 - Minors – €200